wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 call on the socket descriptor.
 The return value from the `read()` system call is also relayed back to the caller as local variable `nread`.

+After the read call returns, the function first checks the return value for any anomalies (both `0` and `-1` indicate anomalies).
+Then the size of the receiving buffer is updated by increasing it by calling `sdsIncrLen`, which increases the length of the string object by `nread` bytes.
+Lastly, the function `processInputBuffer()` is called to parse the received content in the buffer.
+This function may return `C_ERR` to indicate parsing failure.
+If this occurs, the function call to `beforeNextClient()` will close the connection and deallocate the client object, hence terminating the current session.

 ### Input Parsing and Dispatching